Apple has streamlined its portable Mac offerings into two distinct laptops: the MacBook Air and the MacBook Pro.

-So which one is the right laptop for you?
-Your budget will certainly dictate which MacBook you can afford, but is it worth forking over more money for a better model?
-Or can you save a few bucks by opting for the cheapest instead?
+Which one is the right choice for you?
+Is it worth forking over more money for a better model, or should you save a few bucks by opting for the cheapest instead?

 Understanding the Basics of MacBook Models

 If you’re looking for a desktop Mac, you’ve got one clear choice: the iMac.
-You could save money by bringing your own monitor and opting for the Mac mini (bad idea), or spend several grand on a souped-up iMac Pro.
+You could save money by bringing your own monitor and opting for the Mac Mini, or opt to spend several grand on a souped-up iMac Pro or Mac Pro.
 For most of us, the iMac is good enough.

-But when it comes to laptops, the situation is much less clear cut.
-Price points intersect, connectivity differs wildly, and you probably don’t need some of the more extravagant bells and whistles found on the flagship models.
+But when it comes to laptops, the situation is less clear-cut.
+Price points intersect, specs aren’t always clear, and you probably don’t need the most extravagant bells and whistles found on the flagship models.

 To start off, let’s take a look at what all MacBook models share.
 Whether you spend $999 or $2,999, your Mac will run macOS.
 That’s Apple’s desktop operating system (formerly called Mac OS X) and a large part of why many users remain loyal to Apple’s ecosystem.